emilyjspencer/Questions-checklist/Java.md

 * what are static variables also known as
 * what are static methods also known as
 * can final methods be overridden by subclasses
+* what are the benefits of encapsulation
+* how do you make attributes read-only
+* how do you make attributes write-only
+* how do can you achieve encapsulation